coyo8/coyo8.github.io/_pages/cameras.md

 </figure>

 ### [iPhone 6S](http://amzn.to/2dYpHPY){:target="_blank"}
 iPhone 6S tiny censor is capable of taking really good images.
-It is not great for night shooting but in daylight you can take really good images.
+Comparing it with samsung and other phone camera, I find iPhone 6S images much better.
+At the same time I will deny that it is not great for night shooting but in daylight you can take really good images.

 <figure>
   <div class="large">